Ensuring Safety and Efficiency: The Importance of Containment Systems in the Pharmaceutical Industry

 d) Product Protection: The inward airflow helps maintain a clean and controlled environment, ensuring the integrity of the pharmaceutical product.

-3) Restricted Access Barriers (RABs): Restricted access barriers, or RABs, are partial enclosures that provide a physical barrier between the operator and the process while allowing interaction with the product.
-RABs offer a higher level of operator mobility and flexibility compared to fully enclosed isolators.
+Restricted access barriers, or RABs, are partial enclosures that provide a physical barrier between the operator and the process while allowing interaction with the product.
+RABs offer a higher level of operator mobility and flexibility compared to a fully enclosed pharma containment system..

 a) Physical Separation: RABs are designed to create a physical separation between the operator and the hazardous process by making use of transparent panels or screens that allow the operator to visually monitor and access the process.